AI-citable content architecture showing deep structural patterns including proposition-first writing and optimal chunk

 "AI citability is not a content quality — it is an architectural property.
 The same insight, structured differently, can be invisible or indispensable to an AI model."

 AI models prefer to cite content that clearly defines technical terms and domain concepts.
 This definitional anchoring serves two functions: it signals expertise to the model's trust evaluation, and it creates retrievable chunks that directly answer 'what is' queries.
 For every technical concept your content introduces, include a clear, concise definition within the section where the concept first appears.
-This practice strengthens the entity salience engineering of your content by associating clear definitions with your brand entity.
+This practice strengthens the Entity Salience Engineering: How to Make AI Models Prioritize Your Brand of your content by associating clear definitions with your brand entity.

 Structure definitions using a consistent pattern: term, definition, context, example.
 This pattern is recognizable to both human readers and AI parsing systems.
 Use schema markup to further reinforce definitions by adding DefinedTerm and DefinedTermSet schema to pages with significant definitional content.